 The general’s comment comes to mind with the recent drone — perhaps cruise missiles as well, according to reports — attack on two major oil facilities in the heart of ’s oil-producing area in the eastern part of the country.
-Houthi rebels have been engaged in a four-year-plus civil war in Yemen, in which Saudi Arabia has played a major role.
+Houthi rebels have been engaged in a four-year-plus civil war in , in which has played a major role.
 The latter’s airstrikes have been blamed for a fair portion of the death toll of 100,000.
 The and Houthis as well as other participants — the United Arab Emirates, Yemeni government forces and al-Qaeda — have also been blamed for human rights abuses by the UN Human Rights Council.

 Negotiations to end the conflict have been fitful and the most recent ceasefire fell apart months ago, just as did previous agreements to stop fighting.

 Which brings us to the latest attacks on September 14.
-The Houthis claimed responsibility for the attacks, but the US is pointing the finger at , though definitive evidence for their claims remains lacking.
+The Iranian.claimed responsibility for the attacks, but the US is pointing the finger at , though definitive evidence for their claims remains lacking.
 Nevertheless, their accusations have a certain ring of truth since it is unlikely that the technology to carry out such a long-range attack from could be obtained by the without Iranian assistance.
 The assert that the drones and cruise missiles were actually

-Moreover, the Saudis also now contend, as did Secretary Pompeo shortly after the attacks, that they did not originate in Yemen.
-Predictably, Iran denies all allegations of responsibility for the attacks.
+Moreover, thealso now contend, as did Secretary Pompeo shortly after the attacks, that they did not originate in .
+Predictably, denies all allegations of responsibility for the attacks.

 Yemen presents a major challenge to would-be refugees.
 It is surrounded by one of the world’s most inhospitable deserts — mostly in Saudi Arabia where these refugees are hardly welcome — and bytumult in the global oil market, sparking the largest one-day rise in prices in recent memory.
 The two facilities — Khurais is the other — account for almost 10% of the global oil supply.
 The Saudis are now expected to bring a significant portion of the oil processed at these two installations back online fairly soon, though not immediately.qually perilous Red Sea and Gulf of Aden.
 Instead, the allegedly Houthi attacks on two large oil facilities —Abqaiq, one of the world’s biggest that is capable of processing seven million barrels of oil per day — caused

 The larger issue, however, is what actions the international community is prepared to take to end this conflict.
 Judging from its predecessors in Libya and Syria, probably not much.
 There seems to be no will.
-That’s especially true of the US, which, under both Barack Obama and, has supplied the Saudis with the weapons used in its aerial bombardment campaign in Yemen.
-And under Trump, the US voice for ending the conflict has been largely muted.
+That’s especially true of the US, which, under both Barack Obama and, has supplied the with the weapons used in its aerial bombardment campaign in .
+And under , the US voice for ending the conflict has been largely muted.

 It is difficult to believe that such an attack by the, who have received Iranian support over the course of much of the war, on its foe’s most vital strategic facility could have taken place without the knowledge and likely approval of Tehran.
 And, as the two facilities are some 500 miles from , is it possible for them to have launched these attacks from that country or might they have originated elsewhere, including or from within the Kingdom of Arabia itself?

 Confrontation, Escalation and Diplomacy

 One question on the minds of many is that of military confrontation.
 On that, two considerations must be taken into account.
 First,campaigned in 2016 against US involvement in “wasteful, never-ending” US wars in the Middle East.
 That would pretty much describe a US-Iran conflict.

 Perhaps an even more important consideration, however, is that no American lives were lost — no Saudis were killed either — and no US assets were touched in the attacks.
 So, in the minds of most Americans and probably in that of Trump, where’s the casus belli?
 Why should Americans risk their lives for a Saudi oil facility, especially when US reliance on imported oil from anywhere outside Canada and Mexico is minimal?

 That leaves theresponse.
 Riyadh will certainly respond with reprisal attacks against , though locating the responsible will be problematic.
 Depending on the actual Iranian role and what can be proved, it might decide to launch airstrikes against ’s equally vulnerable Gulf-based oil facilities.
 But that would set both countries on a treacherous path of escalation whose end is unknown.

-Such an attack by the Saudis is unlikely without American assent, given the ramifications and likelihood of an Iranian reaction.
-No one — not the US, Saudi Arabia, Iran, the other Gulf states or the international community — wants or can afford a major war in the Middle East.
+Such an attack by theis unlikely without American assent, given the ramifications and likelihood of an Iranian reaction.
+No one — not the US, Arabia, , the other Gulf states or the international community — wants or can afford a major war in the Middle East.
 With the religious overtones (Shia versus Wahhabi Sunni), rocket arsenals of both sides making populations in both countries dangerously exposed, and the critical importance of the Gulf to global oil flows and the global economy, such a conflict ought to be unthinkable.
 So, why would permit such an attack at all knowing the predictable reaction?

 Diplomacy might seem the preferred course now.
 Indeed, Trump has offered to meet’s President Hassan Rouhani.
 One possibility might have been at next week’s UN General Assembly, which both leaders are expected to attend.
 That is probably off the table now.

 Nevertheless, some quiet and purposeful diplomacy has never been more necessary.
 And the place to start may be’s civil war.